TurboWarp/docs/docs/website/embedding.md

 ## Addons {#addons}

 By default, embeds have no addons enabled.
-This can be overridden with the `addons` parameter, which is a comma separated list of addons to enable.
+This can be overridden with the `addons` parameter, which is a comma separated list of addon IDs to enable.
 For example: https://turbowarp.org/15832807/embed?addons=pause,gamepad,mute-project

 Useful addons and their IDs: